 Graduates will be able to pursue many career paths.
 Healthcare Technicians work in hospitals, physicians’ offices, clinics, and more.

-Students who attend the Healthcare Technician program through iHealth@NECC will complete most of their course work in online courses and come to the iHealth@NECC facility at our Lawrence campus one day or evening a week for in-class meetings and laboratory sessions.
+Students who attend the Healthcare Technician program through iHealth@NECC will complete most of their course work in online courses and come to our Lawrence campus one day or evening a week for in-class meetings and laboratory sessions.
 (Note: If taking the program during the evening, the third session will require two evenings per week.)
 Students should be aware that the Phlebotomy externship will require an additional full-time day commitment in a healthcare facility for approximately three to four weeks.

 Program science courses must be completed within (5) years prior to the anticipated start date of the program to count towards completing the certificate.
 Students must earn a minimum grade of “C” in all CVT & HES courses in order to graduate.
 A minimum of 24 credits hours are required for graduation.